Slykuiper/slykuiper.github.io/_posts/2018-12-16-the-glitch-mob-how-could-this-be-wrong-marc-statz-remix.md

     var3: https://www.dropbox.com/s/0803i0wsnplq7em/12.png?raw=1
 ---

-[Marc Statz](https://www.marcstatz.com/), a talented artist and close friend of mine is serving as my muse for my newest music video.
+[Marc Statz](https://www.marcstatz.com/), a multi-talented artist and friend of mine is serving as my muse for my newest music video.
 He released his [remix of The Glitch Mob - How Could This Be Wrong](https://soundcloud.com/marcstatz/how-could-this-be-wrong-the-glitch-mob-marc-statz-remix) a month ago and I tried to capture the adventurous explorer mood I got from listening to it.
 A simple low poly desert scene littered with ancient pylons and a vehicle scouting the area.

 <div class="vid" > <iframe width="640" height="360" src="https://www.youtube-nocookie.com/embed/nZP8zXx-qTw?controls=1&amp;showinfo=0" frameborder="0" allowfullscreen></iframe></div>